This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 Avoid locking around the top tube if possible.
 It can provide a stable platform for tools such as grinders.

 If you're using a D-lock, fill as much of the internal space as possible with frame and wheel.
-Excess empty space makes it easier to twist or pry.
+Excess empty space makes it easier to get a bar in there to twist or pry the lock.

-If you're using a chain, don't leave long lengths hanging loose.
-Wrap slack around the frame so it cannot be pulled taut and attacked with leverage.
+If you're using a chain, don't leave long lengths hanging loose. wrap slack tightly around the frame to prevent leverage attacks.

 Thieves prefer quick wins.
 Your goal is not invincibility; it's inconvenience.